NomicFoundation/hardhat/README.md

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener

-* Deployment
-    - Add support for libraries

 * Optimizations
     - Compile solc to wasm instead of asm.js